domapic/homebridge-domapic-plugin/README.md

 * Data type that a module ability handles has to be equivalent to the data type that the correspondant HomeKit Characteristic expects.
 * You can use the `fixture` property when a required Characteristic is not available in your module.
 (In this way, an ability with only an action and no state (a "button" behavior, for example), can be mapped into a "Switch" accessory, as seen in the example above)
-* A Domapic module can be mapped into one or many Homekit accesories, as seen in the example above.
+* A Domapic module can be mapped into one or many Homekit accessories, as seen in the example above.
 * Configuration can be modified by Domapic administrators in the Domapic Controller.
 The configuration defined programatically from module through the `addPluginConfig` method will define only the default configuration.
+* The "notify" property can be defined only for accessories supporting notifications on HomeKit.
+Otherwise will be ignored.
 * Read the [HAP-NodeJs][hap-nodejs-url] documentation to check all available HomeKit Accessories and required Characteristics for each of them, as well as expected data type for each Characteristic.
 Supported Accessories by this plugin are listed below.

 ## Supported HomeKit Accessories